 Today we rise early for a guided nature walk through the fascinating surrounds, and return to the hotel for a hearty breakfast.
 In the afternoon we enjoy a tranquil boat ride on Lake Mburo, watching out for crocodiles, buffalo, hippo and various birds from colourful kingfishers to magnificent African fish eagles.
 We also take a game drive through the contrasting landscape in search of local residents.
 You may choose to spend some of your free time on an optional horse riding experience.

 Day 11 Lake Mburo National Park - In flight

-After a leisurely start, we cross the equator, pausing for photo opportunities.
-We continue on to Entebbe Airport for a scheduled Ethiopian Airways flight to London via Addis Ababa.
+After a leisurely start, we cross the equator, pausing for photos.
+We continue on to Entebbe Airport for your overnight return flight to the UK.

 Day 12 UK

 Upon arrival, your Titan vehicle will be waiting for the journey home.